 - Items from around the globe

 - Something different every time you tour!

 A group called the Friends of the Mansion helps in the preservation and conservation of the house and its grounds.

 For questions regarding the Residence and tour times, please call (563) 884-5714.

 A tour of the Palmer Family Residence takes approximately one hour.
-Groups of 15 will be started at 10-minute intervals.
+Groups of 15 will be started at 15-minute intervals.
 Those waiting may enjoy the Residence Courtyard in good weather, or Purgatory provides a sheltered waiting area.
 There are steps upon entering the house as well as the Solarium.
 Folding chairs are available throughout the Residence for a quick rest.
 There is a small gift shop.
-Properly supervised children are welcome.

 The Residence is located at 8th and Brady streets.
 Tour groups may be dropped off in the loading dock area on the north side of 8th Street between Brady and Main streets.
 If Purgatory is open, you may use the stairs on the south side; if Purgatory is not open, go around to the Brady Street side of the house and through the gateway to the Courtyard.